davidkhala/tpc_benchmark/readme.md

 2. Using Jupyter upload a JSON key into the user directory (i.e. `/jupyter`)
 3. Using Jupyter, create a file called `poor_security.py` in the root repo directory.
 Add two variables to this file: `sf_username` = your Snowflake user name and `sf_password` = your Snowflake account password.
 Make sure this account has `SYSADMIN` level permissions.

+### Running Notebooks in Sequence
+To run from start to end an entire TPC power test (query stream sequence 0), the Jupyter Notebooks need to be executed in order.
+This allows for an entire pipeline to be run, or a specific step to be repeated or explored further.
+The naming conventions common to all notebooks need to be coordinated.
+A dataset generated with specific attributes will create specific blobs in GCS and commonly named dataset in BigQuery and Snowflake.
+Specifically:

+`test` : str, test being done, either 'h' or 'ds'
+`scale` : int, test scale factor in GigaBytes, i.e. 100 for 100GB
+`cid` : str, config id, i.e. '02A' for the experiment config number

 ### Notebook Step 01 - Compile TPC
 Run either `NB_01_DS_setup.ipynb` or `NB_01_H_setup.ipynb`.
 Both will download the .zip files locally, alter path variables and install the TPC binaries in a known location for use in the rest of the project.